-Monot: The Starting Point for Beirut's Cycle of Gentrification war (lying just a few meters away from the former demarcation line) and lost a substantial portion of its original population, leaving the neighborhood with a large supply of cheap apartments.
+Monot: The Starting Point for Beirut's Cycle of Gentrification

+This process of regeneration and development next appeared in the adjacent neighborhood of Monot, starting in the mid- 1990s.
+Monot was heavily damaged during the war (lying just a few meters away from the former demarcation line) and lost a substantial portion of its original population, leaving the neighborhood with a large supply of cheap apartments.
 Lured by these cheap rents, Monot began to attract a committed group of young artists and creatives, who were soon followed by new bars and restaurants.
-As a result, within 10 years Monot transformed into one of the city's trendiest neighborhoods, a status enhanced by the 2003 renovation of Monot Street by the Council for Development and Reconstruction, who updated the street with new paving stones, antique-style streetlights, and infrastructure.
+As a result, within ten years Monot transformed into one of the city's trendiest neighborhoods, a status enhanced by the 2003 renovation of Monot Street by the Council for Development and Reconstruction, which updated the street with new paving stones, antique-style streetlights, and infrastructure.
 However, not long after this project was completed, many of Monot's creatives, and a few nightlife establishments, soon found themselves priced out of the neighborhood, particularly as Monot's original residents - who left the country during the war - returned to claim their former homes.
-Today, Monot contains a few high-end stores and restaurants, but has largely transformed into a quiet residential neighbourhood defined by new, high-rise apartments.
+Today, Monot contains a few high-end stores and restaurants, but has largely transformed into a quiet residential neighborhood defined by new, high-rise apartments.